samyuktha1206/fddot/README.md

 #### Loss Function:
 A weighted loss function is employed, focusing on regions of interest (ROIs) to better capture minor perturbations, enhancing the detection of small contrasts within the images.
 #### Fully Connected Layers:
-The model uses two fully connected layers with a dropout rate of 0.2 to approximate the inversion operator, transforming measurement values into spatial layouts of absorbers.
+The model uses two fully connected layers and they include an input layer and an intermediary hidden layer, both utilizing a hyperbolic tangent (tanh) activation function.
+A dropout rate of 0.2 is applied to reduce overfitting.
+The output of these layers is reshaped to match the dimensions of the simulated target data, preparing it for further convolutional processing.
 #### Convolutional Encoder-Decoder:
-This part detects inclusion attributes via a 3D convolutional network with padding, employing 64 filters initially, followed by max-pooling and transpose convolution operations for accurate depth and spatial dimension mapping.
+##### Initial Processing:
+The reshaped output from fully connected layers enters the convolutional encoder-decoder network, which uses padding to preserve spatial dimensions from input to output.
+##### Convolutional Layers:
+Begins with three convolutional layers, each equipped with 64 filters of size 5x5x5, applying a stride of 1.
+A ReLU activation function is used to ensure outputs remain non-negative, representing optical properties accurately.
+##### Max-Pooling Operation:
+A 2x2x2 max-pooling step follows the first convolutional layer, halving the data size in each dimension, which acts as an effective downsampling method to concentrate the features.
+##### Transpose Convolution:
+After the second convolution layer, a transpose convolution with a 2x2x2 kernel and a stride of 2 is employed to up-sample the spatial dimensions, countering the earlier downsampling effect.
+##### Final Layer Configuration:
+The network concludes with a layer utilizing 2 filters of size 1x1x1 to adjust the depth of the feature map to align with the target data dimensions, without altering the spatial size.
+##### Detailed 3D Volume Reconstruction:
+This setup ensures a precise mapping from the high-dimensional feature space back to the spatial domain, which is crucial for accurately reconstructing and interpreting the detailed 3D volume reflective of the analyzed attributes.
 #### Optimizer:
 Adamax was chosen for its robustness against large gradient updates, showing good generalization to new datasets while performing comparably to RMSprop and Adam in terms of training stability and time.